MadMiguel/program-abmegle/README.md

 ##### Program-AB

-Credit to Program-O for being an awesome Java implementation of AIML2.0!
+Credit to Program-AB for being an awesome Java implementation of AIML2.0!

 https://code.google.com/archive/p/program-ab/